venantvr-pubsub/Python.Publisher.Subscriber/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this enhancement would be useful** to most PubSub WebSocket users.
+* **Explain why this enhancement would be useful** to most Python Publisher Subscriber users.

 ### Your First Code Contribution

 Unsure where to begin contributing?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues](https://github.com/yourusername/pubsub-websocket/labels/beginner) - issues which should only require a few lines of code.
+* Beginner issues - issues which should only require a few lines of code.
-* [Help wanted issues](https://github.com/yourusername/pubsub-websocket/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.
+* Help wanted issues - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests